Long-distance motorcycle riding

 Non-competitive forms of long-distance riding are typically a form of motorcycle touring, sometimes as part of an organised rally.
 Competitive long-distance motorcycle riding consist in riding in endurance events such as the French Bol d'Or and the 24 Heures du Mans, with a popular target being to cover 1,000 miles in a day.

+History

 Events

 Long-distance riders may participate in a number of structured and unstructured events.

 Rallies

 Endurance riders sometimes engage in endurance events known as rallies.
 Rallies take on a multitude of formats, differing in duration (anywhere from 8 hours to 11 days), style, types of roads ridden and so forth.
 Some rallies have been referred to as "advanced scavenger hunts" and require participants to locate specific locations (a series of "Little House on the Prairie" locations, for instance), perform specific tasks (take a Polaroid photograph of a giant baseball bat, write down time, date and mileage and so forth), and sundry other items during the duration of the rally.